Buy USDINR; Target Of: 74.35 - 74.50: ICICI Direct

 Currency futures on NSE

 Despite the sharp up move seen in the Dollar index, the US$INR appreciated and moved back towards 74 levels.
-However, we believe the depreciation may continue in the short term and the US$INR pair should move higher towards 74.50 levels • The dollar-rupee June contract on the NSE was at Rs 74.01 in the last session.
+However, we believe the depreciation may continue in the short term.
+The US$INR pair should move higher towards 74.50 levels • The dollar-rupee June contract on the NSE was at Rs 74.20 in the last session.
 The open interest declined almost 3% for the June series.

 Intra-day strategy